Fix: High CPU Usage

 Windows’ update delivery system can also cause high CPU usage.

 Since Microsoft keeps releasing updates for Windows 10 all the time, it’s likely that this could be the main issue.
-When you’re gaming or using your computer, Windows may be downloading updates.
+When you’re gaming or using your computer, Windows may be downloading regular updates.

 Windows Update